Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-_Uf5e-J9TwA.md

 ### Transcript

-> can we add solar power the topic of like green energy is something that is still sort of up for debate in, the game so we'll see if we add any green energy i think solar power would definitely be either it or amongst what we would be adding
+> can we add solar power the topic of like green energy is something that is still sort of up for debate in, the game so we'll see if we add any green energy I think solar power would definitely be either it or amongst what we would be adding